 The Department of Bacteriology offers an undergraduate major in microbiology for students in both the College of Agricultural and Life Sciences (CALS) and the College of Letters and Science (L&S).
-Students majoring in microbiology complete a minimum of 23 credits, including the core courses—Microbio 303, 304, 450, 470, 526, 527 and 551.
+Students majoring in microbiology complete a minimum of 23 credits, including the core courses—Microbio 303, 304, 305, 450, 470, 526 and 527, in addition to the Microbio 551 Capstone course.
 The remaining 6 credits can be taken in a variety of electives; up to 3 credits may be fulfilled by specified non-microbiology courses.
 Contact the department for a complete list of electives.

 All students completing a Letters and Science degree must complete the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Microbiology courses 300 level and above (excluding Microbio 303 and 304) count toward this requirement.

 Students may choose one of two options to gain appropriate background in basic biology, genetics and biochemistry.

 Botany 130 and Zoology 101 and 102

 Biochem 501 or Biochem 507/508 or BMolChem 503

 Biocore 301 (381, effective spring 2014) and 302 (382, effective spring 2014) and 303 (383, effective spring 2014) and 304 (384, effective spring 2014) and 323 (485, effective spring 2014)